Templates

 Tip

-If a version older than the editable version is restored, you will be able to access the sub-versions of each template in that version.
-You can learn more about [versioning here] (/platform/core/key-concepts.html #versionado).
+If you restore a previous version to the editable version, you can access the sub-versions of each template in that version.
+You can learn more about versions here.

 # SEO

-SEO [(Search Engine Optimization)](/en/platform/channels/sites.html #seo) is one of the most important topics of the site and content.
+SEO [(Search Engine Optimization)](/en/platform/channels/sites.html #seo) is essential for positioning your site and content.

-In Modyo, there is a way to control the way search engines read your site and content, dynamically adding meta tags depending on the attributes you add to your pages and content.
+In Modyo, you can control the way in which search engines read your site and content, by adding meta tags dynamically, depending on the attributes you add to your pages and content.

-You can add this code snippet in Templates and then call this snippet from the head of your site:
+To add meta tags in Modyo, use this snippet of code in Templates and then call it from the head of your site:

 <!-- Site SEO -->